Falling stars: Astros big hitters stuck in World Series skid

 Because the sight of Altuve flipping his bat after yet another strikeout clearly wasn’t part of this postseason plan.

-Held hitless until the eighth inning, Houston finished with two mere singles in a 2-0 loss to the Atlanta Braves and fell behind two games to one.
+Held hitless until the eighth inning, Houston finished with two mere singles Friday night in a 2-0 loss to the Atlanta Braves and fell behind two games to one.

 “I think we didn’t swing it for one game.
 I think we flush it and move on to the next day and have a short memory.
 You have to in this game,” Bregman said.